-All I have to say is that these easy paleo chocolate chip cookies are some of the best cookies I’ve ever eaten.
-Seriously, so good and easy, I can’t believe I haven’t made a soft and chewy paleo cookie recipe like this before.
+If I can say just one thing about these easy paleo chocolate chip cookies, it’s that they’re some of the best cookies I’ve ever eaten.
+Seriously!
+They’re so tasty and easy to make.
+I can’t believe I haven’t made a soft and chewy paleo cookie recipe like this before!

 Ingredients in paleo chocolate chip cookies:

 The ingredients in this healthy chocolate chip cookie recipe are simple and basic, yet they produce the fluffiest, most delicious cookies.

 - Almond flour: The base of the dough begins with 1.5 cups of almond flour.
 I love using almond flour in my paleo and low-carb baking because it’s light and fluffy and provides the best texture for cookies.

 - Baking soda: Next, we’ll use 1/2 tsp of baking soda to help the cookies bake properly and reach the correct texture.

 - Sea salt: Salt makes a big difference in cookies, preventing them from tasting bland.
 Use 1/4 tsp of sea salt.